princeton-nlp/intercode/README.md

     </a>
 </p>

+Please refer to the [change log](https://github.com/princeton-nlp/intercode/blob/master/CHANGELOG.md) for information on the latest updates to the InterCode environment.

 ## 👋 Overview
 InterCode is a **lightweight, flexible, and easy-to-use framework** for designing interactive code environments.
 Following the popular [`gym`](https://gymnasium.farama.org/) interface definition, InterCode makes it easy to quickly define a code environment and deploy an agent to operate in code within the context of the environment.